harness/developer-hub/release-notes/platform.md

 #### New features and enhancements

 - We've added an optional registry mirror configuration for delegate `upgrader`.
 If you use Docker pull through registry cache (`https://docs.docker.com/docker-hub/mirror/`), you can configure `upgrader` to use an optional registry mirror for your delegate images.
 For more information, go to [Configure an optional registry mirror for delegate images](/docs/platform/delegates/install-delegates/delegate-upgrades-and-expiration#configure-an-optional-registry-mirror-for-delegate-images).
+This item requires Harness Delegate version 24.04.82707.
+For information about Harness Delegate features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).
 (PL-47920, ZD-59005)

 - AWS Secret Manager connectors now support both plain text and encrypted type Access Key Ids.
 (PL-48420)